sanketmatte/sanketmatte/README.md

 - 👋 Hi, I’m @sanketmatte
 - 👀 I’m interested in ...
 Future Technologies
 - 🌱 I’m currently learning ...
 Machine learning, Deep Learning and Artificial Intelligence
-- 💞️ I’m looking to collaborate on ... python, Django
+- 💞️ I’m looking to collaborate on ...
+Python, Django
 - 📫 How to reach me ...

 <!---